rohitvinnakota/Wrangling-OpenStreetMap-Data/README FIRST.txt

 http://www.openstreetmap.org/search?query=edmonton#map=14/51.6203/-0.0660

-It is a fairly large city with a population of around a million
+It is a fairly large city with a population of around a million.

 1) The street_audit_final ipynb file is a full documentation of code and explanation for this project.
 It is the main core of this project and the Final_project is the presentation of my findings.